Spyridon-Pikoulas/Spyridon-Pikoulas.github.io/index.markdown

 | Bayview    | 45000            | 7                     |
 | Taraval    | 70000            | 4                     |

+Additionally, we also have information about education and poverty rates of each district.

 | Districts  | Higher Education (%) | Poverty Rate (%) |
 |------------|----------------------|------------------|
 | Tenderloin | 10                   | 20               |